rbndickson/udacity-readable-project/README.md

 ## Installation

 1. Clone or download this repository
+2. Clone or download the [backend server](https://github.com/udacity/reactnd-project-readable-starter)
+3. Start the server as detailed in the server readme
 2. `npm install`
 3. `npm start`

 ## Backend Server

-The app interacts with a backend server from Udacity which can be found [here](https://github.com/udacity/reactnd-project-readable-starter).
+The app interacts with a [backend server from Udacity](https://github.com/udacity/reactnd-project-readable-starter) which can be found.

 ## create-react-app